Mario Zagallo, the World Cup winning player and coach for Brazil, dies at age 92 | Sports-Games

 Zagallo played a role in nearly every major chapter in Brazilian football history, from its first World Cup title in 1958 to the tournament it hosted in 2014.
 Former Brazil coach Tite visited him to hear his advice before taking the team to the 2018 and 2022 World Cups.

-Zagallo stopped playing professionally in 1965 and began his coaching career with Rio de Janeiro club Botafogo the following year.
+He stopped playing professionally in 1965 and began his coaching career with Rio club Botafogo the following year.

 Named national team coach in 1970, just before the World Cup in Mexico, he inherited a squad that included Pelé, Jairzinho, Gerson, Roberto Rivellino and Tostão.
 Brazil crushed Italy 4-1 in the final, becoming the first three-time champion.